ospalh/3d-printing/ProScan Filmhalter/description_Minox.md

 ## How designed

-First i looked at shred’s [110 film holder](https://www.thingiverse.com/thing:1328672) for plustek scanners.
-Change the outer size to “Reflecta”, scan my stack of 110 films, than change the film size and scan the Minox, but started over from scratch, anyway.
+First i looked at shred’s [110 film holder](https://www.thingiverse.com/thing:1328672) for plustek scanners: Change the outer size to “Reflecta”, scan my stack of 110 films, than change the film size and scan the Minox.
+But i decided to start over from scratch, anyway.

 I briefly experimented with a hinge (based on rohinosling’s  [parametric hinge](https://www.thingiverse.com/thing:2187167)) but i had too much problems breaking them free.
 (The original Reflecta film holders do have a hinge.)